Pests

 Introduction from nursery-purchased plants

 Scale is commonly found on commercially grown Schefflera.
-Both brown soft scale (Coccus hesperidum) and several armored scale species appear on Schefflera stems.
-Armored scale is particularly difficult to detect early because the protective shell resembles natural stem tissue.
-A plant purchased from a garden center may harbor scale egg masses in the stem bark without any obvious visual sign.
+Both brown soft scale (Coccus hesperidum) and several armored scale species turn up on Schefflera stems.
+Armored scale is particularly hard to catch early because its protective shell closely resembles ordinary stem bark.
+A plant bought from a garden center can be harboring scale egg masses tucked into the stem bark with no obvious sign at the point of purchase.

 Spread from other houseplants in the collection